chopdicemince/chopdicemince.github.io/_posts/2018-09-03-mba-financial-statement-analysis.md

 * A 10-Q is __not__ audited.
 * A 10-Q contains __summaries__ of the four financial statements mentioned above: balance sheet, income statement, statement of stockholders' equity, and statement of cash flows.
 * A 10-Q contains limited disclosures.

+10-Qs can be found on [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html).
+For example, enter "Berkshire Hathaway Inc" in the search box labeled "Comany Name," click "Search," and then click "0001067983."

 # What are the International Financial Reporting Standards?